Educational programs that further the practice & understanding of social entrepreneurship & transformative action.

 CTA offers educational programs for its projects, community members and Cornell students.
 We teach undergraduate courses in social entrepreneurship at Cornell, organize the Finger Lakes Social Entrepreneurship Institute, a 3-day program that takes place on campus and in our community, and regularly offer workshops in compassionate communication, nonprofit management, social entrepreneurship, and transformative action.
 CTA’s executive director, Anke Wessels, also leads Cornell’s relationship with Ashoka U, an international network of universities that provide leadership in the field of social innovation education and research.
 In 2016, CTA’s model as a nonprofit incubator of social entrepreneurs affiliated with a major university was recognized by the Ashoka U Cordes Innovation Award as a high impact and highly replicable innovation in social entrepreneurship education.

-The 2017 Finger Lakes Social Entrepreneurship Institute that will take place November 10-12th at Cornell University and the Greater Ithaca Activities Center in Ithaca, NY.
+The 2017 Finger Lakes Social Entrepreneurship Institute is taking place November 10-12th at Cornell University and the Greater Ithaca Activities Center in Ithaca, NY.

 The institute features tools that are essential to the success of a social venture, keynote talks, presentations by inspiring and innovative social entrepreneurs, one-on-one coaching, and field trips to local social ventures.
 The institute supports new and experienced social entrepreneurs with valuable knowledge, training, and a community of like-minded individuals who are committed to creating economies that are ecologically sound and socially just.